Dr Nicholas Martin MA, DPhil

 UK

-Nicholas Martin is Reader in European Intellectual History in the Department of Modern Languages (German Studies), and Director of the University’s Institute for German Studies
+Nicholas Martin is Reader (Associate Professor) in German in the Department of Modern Languages and former Director of the University’s Institute for German and European Studies.

-His research interests include aspects of modern German intellectual history and of the cultural history of war and political violence in twentieth-century Germany.
+He has wide-ranging research interests in modern German intellectual history and in the cultural history of war and political violence in twentieth-century Germany.

 Qualifications